nikhita/nikhita.github.io/about.md

 ---
 layout: page
 title: About Me
-description: Nikhita Raghunath is an undergrad who is extremely passionate about software development, systems programming and open source.
+description: Nikhita Raghunath is an undergrad who is extremely passionate about software development, distributed systems and open source.
 permalink: /about/
 ---
 <br>

 I am Nikhita Raghunath, an undergraduate in Electronics Engineering from VJTI, Mumbai.
-Even though I am not a CS undergrad, I love programming and have a firm belief that software development is much more than code - it’s about people too.
+Even though I am not a CS undergrad, I love programming and firmly believe that software development is much more than code - it’s about building a diverse and inclusive community too.

-As a student, my interests tend to vary but I am in love with systems programming.
-I also like coding in Rust and Go.
+I am fascinated by distributed systems, containers, cloud, linux, open source and more!
+I love programming in Go and have been delving into the DevOps ecosystem lately.

-I write at my blog - have fun reading my posts and if you have questions, suggestions or just anything to say, please contact me!
+I write at my blog - if you have questions, suggestions or just anything to say, please contact me!

 You can find me at these places.
 Feel free to reach out to me.
 I don't bite! :)